Jake Elmore: Miami Marlins

-Second stint with White Sox
+Chicago White Sox (second stint)

 On February 8, 2018, Elmore signed a minor league contract with the Chicago White Sox organization.
-He spent the season with the Triple-A Charlotte Knights, posting a .289/.397/.359 slash line with 1 home run and 27 RBI in 101 games.
-He elected free agency on November 2, 2018.
+He spent the season with the Triple-A Charlotte Knights, posting a .289/.397/.359 slash line with one home run and 27 RBI in 101 games.
+Elmore elected free agency following the season on November 2.
 Elmore re-signed with the White Sox on a new minor league deal on January 14, 2019.

 Pittsburgh Pirates

-Elmore was traded to the Pittsburgh Pirates on March 28, 2019 and was assigned to the Triple-A Indianapolis Indians.
+Elmore was traded to the Pittsburgh Pirates on March 28, 2019, and was assigned to the Triple-A Indianapolis Indians.
 His contract was selected by the Pirates on May 13.
 After going 1-for-20 at the plate in just under two weeks with the Pirates, Elmore was designated for assignment on May 26.
 He cleared waivers and was outrighted back to Triple-A three days later.
-On September 17, the Pirates selected Elmore's contract and he hit .345 after being recalled.
-Elmore was outrighted off the Pirates roster on October 25 and elected free agency on October 31.
-Elmore resigned with the Pirates organization during the off-season but was released on June 9, 2020.
+On September 17, the Pirates selected Elmore's contract, adding him to their active roster.
+He hit .345 after being recalled.
+On October 25, Elmore was removed from the 40-man roster and sent outright to Indianapolis.
+He elected free agency on October 31.

+Elmore re-signed with the Pirates organization during the offseason but was released by the team on June 9, 2020, amid the cancellation of the minor league season as a result of the COVID-19 pandemic.

 Cleveland Indians

 On July 3, 2020, Elmore signed a minor league deal with the Cleveland Indians organization.
 He spent time at the alternate training site that was set up because of the COVID-19 pandemic.
-The Indians released Elmore on September 4, 2020.
+The Indians released Elmore on September 4.

 Philadelphia Phillies

 On June 13, 2021, Elmore signed a minor league contract with the Philadelphia Phillies organization.
-Elmore appeared in 15 games for the Triple-A Lehigh Valley IronPigs, hitting .225 with 0 home runs and 9 RBI's.
-On August 24, 2021, Elmore was released by the Phillies.
+Elmore appeared in 15 games for the Triple-A Lehigh Valley IronPigs, hitting .225 with no home runs and nine RBI.
+On August 24, Elmore was released by the Phillies.